priceops/priceops.org/content/index.md

 applications would benefit from adopting this methodology, but
 especially: engineering and product leaders, and founders of companies starting or re-evaluating their monetization journey.

+## What PriceOps Is (and Is Not)

+PriceOps is a methodology that enables iteration and flexibility.
+It describes a set of implementation properties that facilitate pricing model exploration by effectively managing inherent complexity.

+It is _not_ a prescriptive guideline about how any particular product should be priced, or how such a price should be determined.
+Rather, it is, a guideline for how a pricing model must be implemented to maximize flexitility and stability.

+**PriceOps is how to operate the pricing.**

 ## Background